-Brent Barker begins his third year as the Athletic Director of the Eagle Mountain Saginaw ISD.
+Brent Barker begins his fourth year as the Athletic Director of the Eagle Mountain Saginaw ISD.
 He returned to his home state of Texas after an ultra-successful stint at the collegiate level, where he served as both a head coach and athletic director at Faulkner University in Alabama.

 Coach Barker began his career in public school as a coach.
 At Southlake Carroll, Barker served as the head baseball coach, where he garnered a 77-23 record in three seasons, including three trips to the regional tournament.
 In 1996, he guided the Dragons to the 4A state tournament.